Joe DuPaix

 Joe DuPaix is an American college football coach.
-He is the head football coach for Southern Virginia University, a position he held from 2016 to 2017 and since 2023.
+He most recently served as the head football coach for Southern Virginia University, a position he held from 2016 to 2017 and from 2023 to 2025, when he announced to the team that he would be leaving for another opportunity.
 He was the head football coach for Timpanogos High School in 2014.
 He also coached for Missouri–Rolla, Riverton High School, Cal Poly, Navy, and BYU.
 He played college football for Snow and Southern Utah as a quarterback.